spt-development/spt-development.github.io/_posts/2022-09-26-spt-development-release.markdown

 author: Simon Taylor
 categories: microservices correlation spring opensource
 ---
-I'm pleased to announced that I have now released new versions of the spt-development-*-spring-boot projects for integrating the spt-development libraries related to correlation IDs, logging and auditing, into Spring Boot applications.
+I'm pleased to announced that we have now released new versions of the spt-development-*-spring-boot projects for integrating the spt-development libraries related to correlation IDs, logging and auditing, into Spring Boot applications.
 These new releases along with new releases of some of the projects they relate to, have been updated to align with the recently released [Spring Boot 2.7.4](https://spring.io/blog/2022/09/22/spring-boot-2-7-4-available-now).
 As always, the source is available on